What is negative equity in car finance?

 Equity in car financing can be positive or negative, depending on whether your car is worth more or less than your outstanding loans.
 In the UK, most car financing agreements are arranged so that you begin and stay in ‘negative equity’ for at least half of the duration of your contract.

 Positive equity can be advantageous when you decide to sell your car.
-As your car value is greater than your outstanding finance, when you sell your vehicle on positive equity you can receive and pocket the extra funds.
+As your car value is greater than your outstanding finance, when you sell on positive equity, you can receive and pocket the extra funds.

 However, if the depreciation of your car’s value outpaces your loan payments, so you continually owe more than your car is worth, you will stay in negative equity.
-Having negative equity can limit your ability to sell or trade in your vehicle without incurring financial losses.
-You might find yourself owing money even after selling the car.
+Having negative equity can limit your ability to sell or trade in your car without incurring financial losses.
+You might find yourself owing money even after selling it.

-Being in negative equity on your car finance can limit the feasibility of upgrading to a new vehicle, but understanding the changing value of your financed car is a great way of getting much better value, and making the best decisions about when to sell.
+Being in negative equity on your car finance can limit the feasibility of upgrading to a new car, but understanding the changing value of your financed car is a great way of getting much better value and making the best decisions about when to sell.

 What is a Guaranteed Future Minimum Value?